-105. This discusses locating and designing infrastructure to take account of actual and reasonably foreseeable land use change.
-The pods that will be zoned rural visitor and rural residential are very unlikely to need to allow for future roading connections because of the adjacent river to the north and the Remarkables topography to the south.
+This discusses locating and designing infrastructure to take account of actual and reasonably foreseeable land use change.
+The pods that will be zoned for urban development areas are very unlikely to need to allow for future roading connections because of the adjacent river to the north and the Remarkables topography to the south.
 The policy also discusses locating growth and development where there is sufficient infrastructure capacity; or where infrastructure services can be upgraded or extended efficiently and effectively.

-106. My assessment has identified that effective local connections can be made from a transportation perspective with the gondola, ferry services, pedestrian/bike trails supported by the proposed access road.
+My assessment has identified that effective local connections can be made from a transportation perspective with the gondola, ferry services, pedestrian/bike trails supported by the proposed access road.